OPS-E2E-Prod/azure-docs-cli-python/docs-ref-conceptual/azure-cli-configuration.md

 # Azure CLI configuration

 The Azure CLI allows for user configuration for settings such as logging, data collection, and default argument values.
-The CLI offers a convenience command for managing some defaults, `az configure`.
+The CLI offers a convenience command for managingd some defaults, `az configure`.
 Other values can be set in a configuration file or with environment variables.

 Configuration values used by the CLI are evaluated in the following precedence, with items higher on the list taking priority.